-Guidance to aid colleagues writing or updating a course-level assessment strategy for inclusion in the Course Specification can be found as Appendix K in either the Senate Handbook on Setting up a New Taught Course or the Senate Handbook on Managing Taught Courses https://intranet.cranfield.ac.uk/EducationServices/Pages/SenateHandbooksA-Z.aspx skills and attributes.
+Students on WWE MSc will be assessed by a variety of assessments during modules, group project and thesis period.
+The assessment tasks are challenging and enable students to demonstrate a full range of skills and attributes.
 The summative assessment plan for the modules is outlined in the table below mapped against the course level ILOs to ensure they cover the core learning across the course.
 For the three modules, independent coursework will be used to assess all modules.
 All modules are supported by a number of formative tasks including group discussion, quizzes, case studies and oral presentations; with formative feedback provided by the lecturers in the class.
+Students should note that for summative assignments anything written beyond the stated word/page limit will not be marked.